JonasCir/open-survey-tool/README.md

-# open-survey-tool - sagsderpolizei.de
+# open-survey-tool

-The **open Survey Tool** is a survey tool with special focus on privacy and anonymity of participants.
+The **sagsderpolizei.de** is a survey tool with special focus on privacy and anonymity of participants.
 It is designed to provide feedback to government authorities and other government institutions without them being able to track who has provided the feedback.

 ## Project origin